 Robotic adrenal surgery to remove all or part of the tumors and/or adrenal glands (adrenalectomy)

-Medication to maintain normal hormone levels, especially if the adrenal glands are removed
+Administering medication to maintain normal hormone levels becomes especially important if the adrenal glands are removed.

 Radiation to destroy tumor cells with high energy x-rays